davidsonr/user-search/README.md

 - http://localhost:8080/user/city/London?milesRadius=50

 #### 2) Swagger hub
 The following URL will output the OpenAPI swagger UI.
-Similar interface is available to the provided bpdts-test-app.herokuapp.com
+The link provided a Similar interface to the provided one for the assesment.
-Once the application is running you can access it on this url.

 - http://localhost:8080/